AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

   - :ada:`Reason` is a string literal for reviews

-    + Reason is repeated in analysis summary file :file:`gnatprove.out`
+    + Reason is repeated in analysis summary file :filename:`gnatprove.out`

 * Justification inserted immediately after the check message location